rcky844/knowledge-handbook/Biology/Metabolism & Enzymes/Respiration/Anaerobic respiration/Ethanol fermentation.md

-Yeast can respire anaerobically when oxygen is insufficient.
+Yeast can respire **anaerobically** when oxygen is insufficient.
 This process is called **alcoholic fermentation**.

 ![[ethanol_fermentation.avif|500]]

-- After [[Glycolysis]], pyruvate loses a carbon dioxide molecule, and accepts hydrogen from NADH to form ethanol.
+- After [[glycolysis]], pyruvate loses a carbon dioxide molecule, and accepts hydrogen from NADH to form ethanol.
-- NAD is regenerated and can be used in [[Glycolysis]] again.
+- NAD is regenerated and can be used in [[glycolysis]] again.

 $\ce{glucose ->[enzymes] energy (2ATP) + 2 ethanol + 2 carbon dioxide}$